A Search for Good Pseudo-random Number Generators : Survey and Empirical Studies: Classification of the PRNGs

 \subsection{LFSR based PRNGs}

 If modulus of the linear recurrence (Equation~\ref{lcg-form}) $m=2$ and $c=0$, the linear recurrence is based on the Galois field $\mathbb{F}(2)$.
 These recurrences can be implemented on a linear feedback shift register (LFSR).
-A LFSR is a shift register where the output of some bit positions are xor-ed and feed as input to the register.
+A LFSR is a shift register where the output of some bit positions are XOR-ed and feed as input to the register.
 This feedback connection ensures that the register cycles endlessly through repetitive sequences of values.
 To implement an LFSR in hardware, $k$ number of memory elements (flip-flops) are connected via XOR gates (see Figure~\ref{fig:lfsr_schema}).
-The positions of xor in LFSR determines the characteristic polynomial of the LFSR, whereas the number of flip-flops ($k$) determines the degree of the polynomial.
+The positions of XOR in LFSR determines the characteristic polynomial of the LFSR, whereas the number of flip-flops ($k$) determines the degree of the polynomial.
 If flip-flop (FF) $i$ is associated with a feedback connection, coefficient of $x^i$ is $1$ for the characteristic polynomial $P(x)$.
-If this characteristic polynomial is primitive over $\mathbb{F}_2$, a $k$-bit LFSR can generate a maximal length sequence of period $2^k-1$, where $k$ is the degree of the polynomial.
-Likewise MCGs, seed of a LFSR should always be a non-zero value, otherwise, the sequence degrades to zeros.
+If this characteristic polynomial is primitive over $\mathbb{F}_2$, a $k$-bit LFSR can generate a maximal length sequence of period $2^k-1$, where $k$ is the degree of the polynomial. {The initial states of all the flip-flops together is the seed of the LFSR.} Likewise MCGs, seed of a LFSR, should always be a non-zero value, otherwise, the sequence degrades to zeros.

 As the generated numbers are binary, elementary bit string operations like rotation, shift, mask, exclusive-or etc. can be applied on them efficiently on a computer.
 The advantage of using this scheme is, LFSRs can be implemented on hardware; therefore, the generated circuits can be fast, cost-effective and efficient in terms of computational overhead.
 For many applications demanding PRNG, like VLSI testing, pattern recognition, computer simulation etc., efficient hardware implementation of the PRNG with very low overhead is a basic requirement.
-For this reason, most of today's research on PRNG is directed towards these PRNGs.
+For this reason, most of today's research on PRNG is directed towards these genre of PRNGs.
 Many variations of this scheme are proposed, like Tausworthe generator, generalized linear feedback shift register (GFSR), twisted GFSR (TGFSR), Mersenne Twister, xorshift generators, WELL etc.

 Tausworthe generator \cite{Tausworthe} is a linear recurrence of order $k>1$ like Equation~\ref{mrg-form} where $m=2$, defined by the recurrence